danlaudk/HaskellWorkshop/slides/slidesEnglish.md

 * Don't use `ByteString` for working with data that you have to manipulate as text.

+# From binary to text

+Now we have a `ByteString`, which we need to turn into text for manipulating.

+Let's cheat, and assume that all web pages are encoded in UTF-8.

 # Let's play in ghci!